 President Joe Biden has fast-tracked permits for projects off the Atlantic Coast and offered $3 billion in federal loan guarantees to offshore wind and port upgrades that support wind turbine construction.

 Which can’t hurt, but slow federal regulators are the least of the energy companies’ worries.
 Nor do many green-energy projects require subsidies anymore.
-Federal conservation laws, written in the 1960s and 70s, which allow environmentalists to challenge and delay any project, are the greater impediment.
+Federal conservation laws from the 1960s and 70s, which allow environmentalists to challenge and delay any project, are the real headache.

 Manchin’s 150-day statute of limitations should help speed things up.
 But that won’t change the underlying rules, which are the same for renewables and fossil fuels.